St. Patrick’s Day Craft for Older Kids

 When I stumbled across the Lucky Chinese Coin and found it could be used to make a bracelet, I knew I had a winner.
 The only issue is that every tutorial I watched required you to use a flame to finish the edges or adhere ends to prevent them from coming unraveled.
 This works great when you’re working on your own, but I intended this project to be done in the classroom, which meant flames with the students were out.

 This bracelet is a bit of a makeshift for me, but I couldn’t be more pleased with the simplicity of the process or the final design.
 It looks intricate and complicated, but I can confidently recommend this project to 4th graders and up.
 (3rd graders continue to surprise me though so let me know if you’re in a younger grade and have success.

 I think the thing I was most pleased with however was the cost of supplies.
-Often I’m turned away from different projects when I consider the overall cost.
+Often, I’ve turned away from different projects when I consider the overall cost.
 This was not one of those.
-Your entire grade level could create one of these beauties for less that 20$ total in supplies!
+Your entire grade level could create one of these beauties for less than 20$ total in supplies!
 Best part, you buy it once and have enough cord to go around for years to come!